-By extension, The investee companies respect the below principles:
+By extension, the investee companies respect the below principles:

 - 1. All shareholders should be given the opportunity to participate effectively, and on an informed basis, in shareholder meetings.
 The exercise of ownership rights by all shareholders should be facilitated, including giving shareholders timely and adequate notice of all matters proposed for a shareholder vote. - 2.
 Investee companies should maintain transparency in their organization and decision-making procedures, business model, strategy and risk oversight and disclose information necessary to enable shareholders to make an informed decision on voting issues and on whether to buy, hold, or sell a security issued by the company. - 3.
 Investee companies are expected to comply with generally accepted corporate governance best practices as well as the corporate governance standards that are applicable in the country of domicile. - 4.
 Investee company management should always be accountable to shareholders and stakeholders.
 Both management / executive directors and supervisory board / non-executive directors should base their decisions on the long-term interests of the company, its shareholders and its stakeholders. - 5.
 Merger and acquisition proposals should be considered in the interest of enhancing long-term shareholder value. - 6.
 To ensure long-term performance for the shareholders, investee companies should act responsibly to all stakeholders.
 This includes recognition of the impact of business decisions on the environment, as well as recognition of the positive and negative impact of their business decisions on social and human rights issues in the regions in which they operate.

-ESMC uses internationally recognized frameworks. - 7.
-The interests of management should be aligned with the long-term interests of the company and its shareholders, also when it comes to executive compensation.
+7. The interests of management should be aligned with the long-term interests of the company and its shareholders, also when it comes to executive compensation.
 To ensure alignment of executive and shareholder interests, executive compensation should incentivize long-term performance and be adequately matched with financial and nonfinancial KPIs

-Specific items could require more extensive sensibility and frequent vote against the recommendation if it is considered a lack of ESG consideration in the proposal.
+Specific items could require more scrutiny and frequent vote against the recommendation if the proposal is seen as not addressing the ESG consideration.
 Consequently, it could create a discrepancy in the objective to enhance the ESG matters and the creation of value.
 These proposals are divided into seven key themes:

 - Boards and directors

 - Executive remuneration and benefits

 - Audits and annual reports

 - Capital structure, asset sales, M&A and other special transactions

 - Proposed changes to statutes, bylaws and legal structure of the company

-- Anti-takeover defence mechanisms
+- Anti-takeover defense mechanisms

 - Sustainability shareholder proposals